-Sandy Farquharson, the founder of The Padel School returns to the various international themes around padel.
+Sandy Farquharson, founder of The Padel School returns to the various international themes around padel.
 From teaching to competition, an overview of Sandy interviewed by Alex Cortey of Twenty by Ten.

 Review Part 1: It's HERE.